Lab 2: Below C Level

 Change to the lab2/codegen directory.
 Open the codegen.c source file in your text editor.
 The file contains functions that demonstrate arithmetic, control flow, and pointers.
 Skim the C code and read our comments to get the lay of the land.

 In codegen.c, find the section marked Part (a): arithmetic.
-Paste these functions into the Compiler Explorer source pane on the left and review the generated assembly shown on the right.
+Paste the functions one by one into the Compiler Explorer source pane on the left and review the generated assembly shown on the right.
 Verify that the assembly accomplishes what was asked for in the C source.
 Do you note any surprising choices in how it goes about it?
 Read our comments in codegen.c as the guide for what to look for and what follow-up experiments to try.

 The final part includes some C code for which the generated assembly is somewhat surprising – examine those closely to understand what is happening and why.
-If the source code ventures outside the boundary of legal C, it is said to have "undefined behavior" and the compiler has a lot of latitude in how it can handle it.
+When C code ventures outside the boundary of legal C, it is said to have "undefined behavior" and the compiler has a lot of latitude in how it can handle it.
 Check out this article for more examples https://embeff.com/compiler-dependent-behaviour-in-practice/

 A good way to learn how a system works is by trying things.
 Curious about a particular C construct is translated to assembly?
 Wonder about the effect of changing the compiler optimization level?
 Try it out and see.
-Let your curiosity be your guide!
+Keep that link to Compiler Explorer handy and let your curiosity be your guide!

 2. Makefiles (20 min)

-Change to the directory lab2/makefiles and view the C version of the blink-actled program and its simple Makefile, reproduced below:
+Change to the directory lab2/makefiles and review the C source for a program that blinks the ACT led and its simplified Makefile, reproduced below:

 NAME = blink_actled